mbrooker/mbrooker-blog/_posts/2026-02-07-you-are-here.md

 But those that succeed along this road will increasingly be those that acknowledge what they're doing, and why they're doing it.
 Picking up the parts of an old world, now gone, but intentionally.

 There will still be joy in programming.
 Just as there's joy in joinery, knitting, and hiking.
 You're not wrong to love programming.
 I love it too.
 You're not wrong to feel a deep sense of loss.
-I feel it to.
+I feel it too.

 *The Second Road*